This guide takes you through the reasons why campervans are so expensive and shares practical tips to help you save money when buying your own.

 - Different flooring – you may be given the option to have laminate flooring fit instead of carpet, or vice-versa.

-- Additional storage space – it might be possible to request more storage areas that would not be fit as standard, such as overhead shelves or cupboards.
+- Additional storage space – it might be possible to request more storage areas that would not be fitted as standard, such as overhead shelves or cupboards.

 - Appliance choices – some manufacturers may also offer different options when it comes to kitchen fittings, and premium brands will bump up the cost.